Financial-Times/ui-style-guide/index.md

 ##Colour Palette

-The FT's signature colour is pink.
-It's been the colour of the paper for over 125 years.
-Physically the colour is actually shade of beige but this is used to best reproduce of the flagship colour of the paper.
-This colour has come to be a key brand signal marking the FT out from other products.
-As such, it is strongly suggested that you use FT pink when creating your design, product or app.
+The FT's signature colour is FT pink.
+It is strongly suggested that you use FT pink when creating your design, product or app.

-There are also a host of other colours in the FT's digital colour palette.
-They are broken down into three principal groupings.
-All these colours can be retrieved from the <a href="http://registry.origami.ft.com/components/o-colors@2.3.6">Origami o-color module.</a>
+There are a selection of other colours in the FT's digital colour palette.
+These are broken down into three principal groupings.
+All these colours can be retrieved from the <a href="http://registry.origami.ft.com/components/o-colors">Origami o-color module.</a>

 ###Common Colours